mikeoconnor0308/boot-camps/testing/Writing.md

 which raises a new exception, with a more meaningful message.
 If writing a complex application, our user interface could then present this to the user e.g. as a dialog box.

-The official Python documentation has a great discussion of [different types of errors that Python recognizes](https://docs.python.org/2/library/exceptions.html).
+The official Python documentation has a great discussion of [different types of built-in errors that Python recognizes](https://docs.python.org/2/library/exceptions.html).

 Runtime tests don't test our functions behaviour or whether it's implemented correctly.
 So, we can add some tests,